valeravilks/test-work/README.md

 $ docker-compose rm --all

 # To connect you into wordpress container
-$ docker-compose exec wordpress_dodwpstarterkit /bin/bash
+$ docker-compose exec wordpress_i360 /bin/bash

 # To connect you into mysql container
 $ docker-compose exec mydb.mysql.db /bin/bash